 • • • • • • •

 Now’s as good a time as any to talk about New York coffee shops.
-Not the trendoid types like the East Village’s Mudspot (“where the downtown set—and NYU freshman—can hang out and dish”) or East Harlem’s Teranga (“a perfect spot for working or a coffee date”).
+Not the trendoid types like the East Village’s Mudspot (“where the downtown set—and NYU freshman—can hang out and dish”) or The Oma, Shop II Coffee+ Lifestyle (“Harlem’s one-stop shop for curated home goods, coffee and a place to get your hair right”).

 No – I’m talking about traditional coffee shops, the kind Bernard Brussel-Smith depicted in this 1940 etching.